-Are favas shell beans may seem like a silly question but reckon on the L-dopa in the shell too.
+Are favas shell beans may seem like a silly question but reckon on the L-dopa in the pod too.

 The pods of many legumes are simply inedible no matter how young and immature you harvest them.
-No one would try eating the lima this way.
+No one would try eating lima beans this way.

 But the pods of many beans and peas are full of important nutrients.
 There's one other big advantage; not having to shell favas saves a lot of time.